 - States and territories may not use this funding to directly or indirectly offset a reduction in net tax revenue due to a change in law from March 3, 2021 through the last day of the fiscal year in which the funds provided have been spent.
 The American Rescue Plan ensures that funds needed to provide vital services and support public employees, small businesses, and families struggling to make it through the pandemic are not used to fund reductions in net tax revenue.
 Treasury's Interim Final Rule implements this requirement.
-If a state or territory cuts taxes, they must demonstrate how they paid for the tax cuts from sources of revenue, by cutting spending, or through higher revenue due to economic growth.
+If a state or territory cuts taxes, they must demonstrate how they paid for the tax cuts from sources other than Coronavirus State Fiscal Recovery Funds-by enacting policies to raise other sources of revenue, by cutting spending, or through higher revenue due to economic growth.
 If the funds provided have been used to offset tax cuts, the amount used for this purpose must be paid back to the Treasury. - No recipient may use this funding to make a deposit to a pension fund.
 Treasury's Interim Final Rule defines a "deposit" as an extraordinary contribution to a pension fund for the purpose of reducing an accrued, unfunded liability.
 While pension deposits are prohibited, recipients may use funds for routine payroll contributions for employees whose wages and salaries are an eligible use of funds.